When Does Private Discrimination Justify Public Affirmative Action? (with Fredrick E. Vars), 98 Columbia Law Review 1577 (1998)

 Date of Authorship for this Version

 Ayres, Ian and Vars, Fredrick E., "When Does Private Discrimination Justify Public Affirmative Action?"
 (1998).
 Faculty Scholarship Series.
-Paper 1257.
+1257.